castroom/castroom/discovery/master/README.md

 // if the node port changed - add the new firewall rule gcloud compute firewall-rules create discovery-master-port --allow tcp:[NODE_PORT]

-// connect using the new External IP
+// connect using the new External IP:Node Port
 ```

 ### Updating the image